LebCit/the-clean-blog/README.md

 Requires at least: WordPress 4.7
 Tested up to: WordPress 4.9.8
-Stable tag: 18.10.23
+Stable tag: 18.11.09
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description

-The Clean Blog is a carefully styled Bootstrap blog theme, **without sidebars**, that is perfect for personal or company blogs.
+The Clean Blog is a carefully styled Bootstrap blog theme, **with<sup>(new)</sup> or without sidebars**, that is perfect for personal or company blogs.
 The Clean Blog is **Fully Responsive**, with a **Modern Design** and a **Distraction Free** blog text optimized for legibility with a menu bar interface that conveniently appears when you scroll up !
 The **defined featured image of a post or page turns into a responsive full screen custom parallax header background image !**
 **Header's background image** is retrieved with AJAX to speed time's load !